Prologue • Normality

 Luxburg has one stoplight and it does nothing other than blink yellow.
 There is one gas station, one bank, a post office, a library, one school that houses grades K-12, and two bars (because priorities, people).
 There was once nothing drawing attention to this town other than the fact it surrounded a large lake, Lake Lux.
 Summers at the lake bring the wealthy folk from larger towns to live in their summer cabins.
 Hot days bring out paddle boats, pontoons and residents fishing from their docks.
 During the winter months, as the lake freezes over, the locals break out their winter gear for ice fishing or snowmobiling across the thick frozen water.
 Having the lake is what makes town bearable.

 So, as I said, Luxberg is a somewhat normal town.

 Then, there was my family.
-I have two very normal parent; at least they were until life changed us.
+I have two very normal parents; at least, they were until life changed us.
 My father was an Iowa state police officer and my mother was a secretary for my school.
 I have one younger sister; Sydney was thirteen going on fourteen that summer.
 We didn't get along because she was a spoiled brat, but a brat I loved.
 I also have an older brother; Felix was twenty and had already crossed his number off the Luxberg welcome sign.
 He was blessed with a full-ride scholarship for football at a nearby university.
 Of everyone in my family, I was closest to Felix and I was devastated when he left for college.